2025 Solar Incentives Guide for Colchester, CT - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specific percentage of the cost of your solar system.

 State & Local Solar Incentives